survirtual/ring-crypto/README.md

-# WebAssembly Crypto Library w/ Ring Signatures
+# Ring Signature Crypto Library using WebAssembly

 Compilation of the Monero Crypto library to WebAssembly, with an easy to use Javascript interface.
 Tested through the JS interface against Monero test cases.